alphagov/notifications-tech-docs/source/documentation/client_docs/_python.md

 ##### reference (optional)

-A unique identifier you can create if necessary.
+An identifier you can create if necessary.
 This reference identifies a single unique letter or a batch of letters.
 It must not contain any personal information such as name or postal address.
 For example:

 ```python
 reference="your reference" # optional string - identifies notification(s)